 High cholesterol is usually discovered during routine screening and has no symptoms.
 It’s more common if you have a family history of it, but lifestyle factors also play a major role.

 Genetic predisposition: high cholesterol and heart disease often run in families.
 If you have a family history of these conditions you might want to consider a genetic test to look into this and enable you to make choices to help before anything manifests.

-Diet – A small amount of cholesterol comes directly from your diet, but the majority is produced by your liver.
-However, if your diet is high in saturated fats (a type of fat found mostly in foods that come from animals) and dietary cholesterol this can cause your liver to produce more LDL – the bad cholesterol.
+Diet: a small amount of cholesterol comes directly from your diet, but the majority is produced by your liver.
+A diet high in saturated fats (a type of fat found mostly in foods that come from animals) and dietary cholesterol this can cause your liver to produce more LDL – the bad cholesterol.
 Trans-fatty acids found in many processed foods and many “fast foods” can also increase LDL levels.
-In addition, the fibre content of your diet is also important as this helps to lower cholesterol levels.
+In addition, the fibre content of your diet is important as this helps to lower cholesterol levels.

 If you’re overweight and have a high LDL cholesterol level, losing weight may help you lower it.
 Weight loss also helps to lower triglycerides and raise HDL (good) cholesterol levels.

-Lack of exercise – Regular physical activity can lower triglycerides and raise HDL (good) cholesterol levels in addition to giving other health benefits.
-If you previously did little physical activity a nutritional therapist can help you to put together an appropriate and enjoyable exercise regime as part of your treatment plan.
+If you need to attend to your cholesterol levels and cardiovascular health but take little physical exercise, Smart Nutrition can help you to put together an appropriate and enjoyable exercise regime as part of your treatment plan.

-If you have a stressful lifestyle then you should definitely have your cholesterol level checked regularly.
-You might also like to consider an adrenal stress test which can be a really useful way of assessing stress levels and identifying ways to support the body.
-Smart Nutrition can also work with you to put together a specific diet, lifestyle and supplement plan to reduce your stress response and help you to manage you cholesterol levels.
-Adrenal Stress Test.
+If you have a stressful lifestyle, you should definitely have your cholesterol level checked regularly.
+An Adrenal Stress Test can also assess stress levels and identify ways to support the body.
+Smart Nutrition can also put together a specific diet, lifestyle and supplement plan to reduce your stress response and help you to manage your cholesterol levels.